pingcap/docs-tidb-operator/en/enable-tls-for-dm.md

         - Set `spec.secretName` to `${cluster_name}-dm-worker-cluster-secret`.
         - Add `server auth` and `client auth` in `usages`.
         - Add the following DNSs in `dnsNames`.
-You can also add other DNSs according to your needs:
+You can also add other DNSs according to your needs.
         - Add the following two IPs in `ipAddresses`.
 You can also add other IPs according to your needs:
             - `127.0.0.1`
             - `::1`